syncfusion-content/wpf-docs/wpf/TabControl/Arrange-tabs.md

 N> [View Sample in GitHub](https://github.com/SyncfusionExamples/syncfusion-wpf-tabcontrolext-examples/tree/master/Samples/TabOrderChangeNotification)

-## Restrict tab item ordering
+## Restrict tab item reordering

-If you want to restrict the user to re-ordering the tab item by drag and drop operation, use the [TabOrderChanging](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DockingManager.html#Syncfusion_Windows_Tools_Controls_DockingManager_TabOrderChanging) event and set []() property value as `true`.
-You can get the order changed item with its old and new index values by using the `TargetItem`, `OldIndex` and `NewIndex` properties.
+If you want to restrict the user to reordering the tab item by drag and drop operation, use the [TabOrderChanging](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DockingManager.html#Syncfusion_Windows_Tools_Controls_DockingManager_TabOrderChanging) event and set `Cancel` property value as `true`.

 N> The `TabOrderChanging` event occurs only during drag and drop operation.
 Not occurs when add or remove items using code behind.